Bush hogs are the perfect tools to whack through dense plant growth. They attach to the mower deck and clear bushes that may inhibit the lawn grass.

 It’s also ideal for trimming weeds around your property, mowing grazing paddocks, and clearing hayfields that have gotten too mature.

-The “rough-cut” machines easily cut down mature weeds and grasses, and small bushes, a task you cannot accomplish with the traditional lawn mower blade.
+The “rough-cut” machines easily cut down mature weeds, grasses, and small bushes, a task you cannot accomplish with the traditional lawn mower blade.

 Are you Supposed to Sharpen Bush Hog Blades?